 - George Orwell's Homage to Catalonia described an anarcho-syndicalist commune in the title city that was finally crushed, not by the Francoist army but by the Stalinists.
 See Life & Labor Commune also.

 - Pol Pot and the Khmer Rouge attempted to turn all of Cambodia into one giant commune in the 1970s.
 The result was the Cambodian genocide which killed up to 25% of the population.

-- Any monastery where monks make a vows of poverty (which means they can't own personal property) is effectively a functional commune.
+- Any monastery where monks or nunsnote make a vow of poverty (which means they can't own personal property) is effectively a functional commune.